maheshsabnis/jsjulyfiser/readme.md

    3. Function (Heart of JavaScript)
    4. String
    5. Array
+      1. arguments array
+         1. Default array used for variable number of parameters
    6. Date
    7. Event
       1. All events must be subscribed by using the function